By Sean Gerlin, CFP®, ChFC®, CLU®

 Bunched Charitable Donations

-Charitable giving is tax-deductible, but only if you itemize your deductions.
+Giving to charity is tax-deductible, but only if you itemize your deductions.
 When you take the standard deduction, your charitable giving has no effect on your taxes.
-Because the current 2022 standard deduction is so high ($25,900 for married couples filing jointly), many taxpayers choose the standard deduction over the hassle of itemizing, effectively making a charitable donation meaningless for tax-efficiency purposes.
+Because the current 2024 standard deduction is so high ($29,200 for married couples filing jointly), many taxpayers choose the standard deduction over the hassle of itemizing, effectively making a charitable donation meaningless for tax-efficiency purposes.

 This is where bunched charitable giving comes in.
 With this strategy, you “bunch” your planned giving for two years into one tax year.
 In doing so, you help ensure you give enough in one year so that itemizing makes sense, while opting for the standard deduction in the other years.